Dumbarton Academy: Notable alumni

 The artist William Strang RA was educated at the school.

 Old Dumbarton Accies have left their mark on politics too.
 David Steel, Baron Steel of Aikwood, was the leader of the Liberal Democrats & the first Presiding Officer of the Scottish Parliament.
 Similarly, Patrick Harvie, Co-Convenor of the Scottish Green Party was once a pupil at Dumbarton academy.
 Other Old dton Accies that are worth mentioning in the world of politics include John McAusland Denny(Historic Conservative MP), Paul Smith (who at the age of 14, founded a political party called the Scottish People's Workers Socialist party), John Hutcheson (New Zealand politician) and Ian Campbell (former Labour MP).

 Douglas Gordon, a prominent Scottish contemporary artist, won the Turner Prize in 1996.
-His thought-provoking multimedia works, often exploring themes of time, identity, and human experience, cemented his place as one of Scotland's most distinguished artists.
-Alongside him,William Strang, a gifted painter and etcher, gained recognition for his striking portraits and historical scenes.
+Alongside him, William Strang, a gifted painter and etcher, gained recognition for his striking portraits and historical scenes.

 In Academia the standout character is Professor John Campbell Brown, Regius Professor of Astronomy and Astronomer Royal for Scotland since 1995.
 Lastly, the realm of business and industry Dumbarton Academy can boast the Sir Archibald Denny, a key figure in the Clyde shipbuilding industry.